Kashish121/Traffic-Signal-Detection-System/README.md

 # Traffic signs detection and classification in real time

-## This project is a traffic signs detection and classification system on videos using OpenCV.
+## This project is a traffic signs :no_mobile_phones: detection and classification system on videos using OpenCV. :round_pushpin:

 This project uses the technology *Convolution Neural Network(CNN)*.
 Because of its high recognition rate and fast execution, CNN is highly preferred in areas where it is required to recognize and classify real world objects.<br>